3-Hydroxy-3-Methylglutaryl-CoA Lyase Deficiency

 Montreal, QC, CA

-Grant Mitchell practices in Montreal, Canada.
+Grant Mitchell practices practicing medicine in Montreal, Canada.
 Mr. Mitchell is rated as an Elite expert by MediFind in the treatment of 3-Hydroxy-3-Methylglutaryl-CoA Lyase Deficiency.
-His top areas of expertise are Mckusick-Kaufman Syndrome, 3-Hydroxy-3-Methylglutaryl-CoA Lyase Deficiency, Transcobalamin Deficiency, Polymicrogyria, and Liver Transplant.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Mckusick-Kaufman Syndrome, 3-Hydroxy-3-Methylglutaryl-CoA Lyase Deficiency, Transcobalamin Deficiency, Polymicrogyria, and Liver Transplant.

 Elite in 3-Hydroxy-3-Methylglutaryl-CoA Lyase Deficiency